bitcoin/bips/bip-0039/bip-0039-wordlists.md

 Rules 11 and 12 prevent the selection words that are not different enough.
 This makes each word more recognizable among others and less error prone.
 For example: the wordlist contains "atono", then "atomo" is rejected, but "atomico" is good.

 All the words have been manually selected and automatically checked against the rules.

+### Polish

+1. Length between 4 and 8 Polish letters without diacritics.
+2. The first 4 letters uniquely determine a word.
+3. Common nouns only.
+Plural form used only when there is no singular form/singular form is rarely used.
+4. Words from the Polish dictionary only.
+It is OK if some people especially children would not understand some of them, but it should not 'put in trouble' (no embarrassing words) people who know the meaning and are asked for explanation.
+5. No very similar words - Levenshtein distance of ONE not allowed.